 The result is a motorcycle that looks more like an organic exoskeleton than a machine.
 That was a very deliberate design goal for APWorks, which programmed the algorithm to use bionic structures and natural growth processes and patterns as the basis for developing a strong but lightweight structure.

-Each 3D-printed part of the Light Rider’s frame – produced using a selective 3D laser printing system that melts millions of aluminum alloy particles together – consists of thousands of thin layers just 60 microns thick.
+Each 3D-printed part of the Light Rider’s frame – produced using a selective 3D laser printing system such as these best 3d printers for miniatures, that melts millions of aluminum alloy particles together – consists of thousands of thin layers just 60 microns thick.

 Leveraging the benefits of 3D-printing technology, APWorks designed frame parts that were hollow instead of solid, which has allowed for integrated cables, pipes and screw-on points in the finalized motorcycle structure – resulting in a dramatic 30% weight reduction over motorcycles produced using conventional manufacturing techniques.